13 Beautiful Fall Centerpieces You Can Make at Home

 Sometimes a great centerpiece requires sacrifice.
 The blog Crafting Mom begins by choosing an old book, removing the front and back covers, and using a utility or craft knife to carve the remaining pages into a pumpkin shape.
 Color the edges a vibrant orange and top the centerpiece with leaves made of green felt and thin wire, which can be curled around a pen or pencil for a corkscrew effect, then fan the pages out evenly.

-Whatever cranberries don't get boiled into sauce and served alongside roast turkey can be used to create a punch bowl centerpiece suggested by Ocean Spray.
+Whatever cranberries don't get boiled into sauce and served as part of the Thanksgiving meal can be used to create a punch bowl centerpiece suggested by Ocean Spray.
 Fill a clear, wide-mouthed serving bowl with water and enough cranberries to create a complete layer on top.
 Supplement the berries with a few floating tea candles and a large live flower.